HHL Algorithm

 Fidelity: 99.99 %

 We explored the HHL algorithm for solving linear systems using exact and approximated Hamiltonian simulations.
 The exact method, with a smaller circuit depth, is computationally less intensive but lacks scalability.
 In contrast, the approximated method, with a greater circuit depth, offers flexibility and can handle larger, more complex systems.
-This trade-off highlights the importance of choosing the right method based on problem size and complexity.
+This trade-off underscores the importance of selecting the appropriate method based on the problem's size and complexity.

 However, any general problem that does not follow these conditions can be resolved as follows: